npucino/sandpyper/README.md

   <h3 align="center">- Sandy beaches SfM-UAV analysis tools -</h3>

   <p align="justify">
-    Sandpyper performs an organised and automatic extraction of elevation profiles from as many DSM and orthophotos as you like.
+    __Sandpyper__ performs an organised and automatic extraction of elevation profiles from as many DSM and orthophotos as you like.
 It is thought to be used when a considerable number of DSMs and orthohpotos from many different locations and coordinate reference systems need to be processed.
     Then, computes volumetric and behavioural analysis of beachfaces, speeding up an otherwise long and difficult to handle (big rasters) job.
     It has some specialised functions to deal with the common limitations found in beach environments:
   <ol>
     <li>Swash zone: the water motion as waves wash in and out of the swash zone prevent Structure from Motion algorithm to find matches, thus, model elevation.</li>
-    <li>Vegetation: both dune vegetation and beach wracks (macroalgae, woody debris) should be removed or filetered as can compromise sediment volumetric computation.</li>
+    <li>Vegetation: both dune vegetation and beach wracks (macroalgae, woody debris) should be removed or filtered as can compromise sediment volumetric computation.</li>
     <li>File size: a few km long beach surveyed with a Phantom 4-Advanced at 100m altitude create roughly 10 Gb (uncompressed) of data, which can be cumbersome for some GIS to handle.</li>
   </ol>